Acousticdesk/deno-first-look/README.md

-# Deno time formatter app
+# Deno time formatting app

 ## Before running the scripts, please install Deno on your machine using one of the methods described in Deno documentation:
 https://deno.land/#installation